Eternal Redemption in Christ

 The sacrifice of Christ was totally different from the sacrifices of the other high priests, which were offered over and over, year after year.
 Jesus Christ, our High Priest, offered one sacrifice, Himself, that secured eternal redemption so that the sacrifice never needed to be repeated:

-And inasmuch as it is appointed for men to die once and after this comes judgment, so Christ also, having been offered once to bear the sins of many, shall appear a second time for salvation without reference to sin, to those who eagerly await Him (Heb.
+And inasmuch as it is appointed for men to die once and after this comes judgment, so Christ also, having been offered once to bear the sins of many, will appear a second time for salvation without reference to sin, to those who eagerly await Him (Heb.
 9:27, 28).

 Christ offered one sacrifice for sin for all time.
 He is coming back to earth again, but it will not be to offer another sacrifice.
 Rather, it will be to usher in His eternal rule on earth when all those who believe in Him will share in the glory of His reign in the kingdom He will establish.